 Reasoning and justification underlying any modification by the modeling organization to the Base Hurricane Storm Set will be reviewed.

 Reasoning and justification underlying any short-term and long-term variations in annual hurricane frequencies incorporated in the model will be reviewed.
-(Trade Secret List item)

 Modeled probabilities will be compared with observed hurricane frequency using methods documented in currently accepted scientific literature.
 The goodness-of-fit of modeled to historical hurricane frequencies for the four regions of Florida and overall as provided in Form M-1 will be reviewed.